skienzmatishun/rippreport/content/p/catalyst-candidates/index.md

   recency_score: 8.972921159643409
   category_score: 0
   rank: 10
+summary: As part of our coverage on the 2018 Baldwin County primary elections, we expose how the Catalyst political machine planted candidates across local government.
+  Insiders like Michelle Thomason use shadowy machine backing to grab court seats and advance private interests.
+Citizens must reject these puppet candidates before corporate operatives capture complete control of county offices.
 ---
 Qualifications for Mid Term elections are over and now it is a race to the primary June 9 2018.